whage/thesis/thesis.md

 # Introduction, personal motivation
 The first languages I worked with were dynamic scripting languages.
 Software development was a process of trial-and-error with the error part happening only when I ran my programs.
-When I first started using staticly typed languages it was more difficult but also much more rewarading.
+When I first started using statically typed languages it was more difficult but also much more rewarading.
 The static type system helped write code more effectively and more confidently.
 It forced me to think more thoroughly, it gave me confidence when changing parts of the program.
 It was much more pleasant to write software like this.